AkshatGupta-30/Sonicity--React-Native/README.md

 # Sonicity [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/AkshatGupta-30/Sonicity--Flutter/blob/main/LICENSE)
-Sonicity is a Flutter-based mobile application that leverages the JioSaavn API to provide users with an immersive audio experience.
+Sonicity is a React Native-based mobile application that leverages the JioSaavn API to provide users with an immersive audio experience.
 The project is structured to offer a seamless and intuitive user interface, making it easy for users to navigate through different functionalities such as browsing, searching, and playing music tracks available via the JioSaavn API.

 ----